Should a pet bird be handled?

 It’s important to take your time as you work through these steps with your bird.
 Never rush these steps, as it will damage the trust you are building.

 Bird body language

 How do you know if your pet bird wants to be picked up or handled?
-As is true for people, vocalizations account for only a small percentage of a parrot’s communication with other members of his flock.
+As is true for people, vocalizations account for only a small percentage of a parrot’s communication with other members of her flock.
 The rest of that communication is done through body language.

 Empowering your bird by allowing him to make choices will result in a stronger relationship between the two of you.
 Also, when you reward desired behaviors with positive reinforcement (e.g., treats, praise, play), you will most likely find that your bird wants to interact with you.

 At Best Friends, we do not support forcing parrots to comply.
 Unless something is medically necessary, we request the cooperation of a bird; we do not demand it.
 However, there are times when it is necessary to restrain your bird to take him to the veterinarian, or to get him out of immediate danger.
 So, you’ll want to learn how to restrain a bird correctly to avoid injuring him.
 Avian Welfare Coalition has some tips on how to do this.

 You’ll also want to familiarize your bird with a towel well in advance of having to restrain him, since you can traumatize a bird who doesn't understand why you are suddenly acting aggressively.
 You can use the towel to play some great games, including peekaboo, tug and swing the birdie (in which the bird holds onto the end of the towel while you gently swing it back and forth).
 The parrot should view the towel as a positive thing, so that when you need to use one for restraint, it is one less stressor in a stressful situation.

 Kids and birds